 Types of Membership:

 Individual - Upon payment of annual dues

+Tiered memberships based on giving levels may be established at the discretion of the Board on an annual basis.

 Student (with valid student ID) – Free upon application

-Honorary (yearly) – Upon a majority vote of the Board of Directors at any Board meeting
+Honorary ( may be renewed annually) – Upon a majority vote of the Board of Directors at any Board meeting

-Honorary (life) - Upon proposal by the Board of Directors and a majority vote of the general membership present at any regular or special meeting.
+Life – Life memberships will be honored by The Society, but no new Life memberships will be granted.

 Dues for membership shall be due on January 1 of each year (to correspond with the Society’s fiscal year).